EthanLyons/LinkOrganizer/README.md

 Personal Project Repository for a Mozilla Firefox Pocket Esque link collection program.
 I chose this project to fill the need for a program that can store links in a more proactive, collective, and accesible way.

 The app I would say is around 60 percent complete at this moment.
 I can currently save links to the local database model, google sign in and out functions perfectly, fragments and activities are functioning well.

-Need to build a link descriptor function and history fragment.
+I want to be able to fix a bug with long press where it takes me to google and context menu popup at the same time.
+I want to add sharing functionality

 ## A list of Android API versions and hardware

+Tested on Nexus 5X Api 24
+Min API 21

 ## A list of the 3rd-party libraries used